• Room 02.004 - 16 University Square

 Research Statement

-Dr Amanda Slevin is a social scientist, educator and researcher who researches, teaches and writes about some of the most pressing challenges facing our socio-ecological world.
-Interdisciplinary in orientation, Amanda's research centres on complex society-environment interactions and she is skilled in qualitative and mixed methods research.
-Her cutting-edge, policy-engaged research focuses on important issues such as anthropogenic climate change; multi-level climate action; climate breakdown and inequalities; energy conflicts and just transition; sustainability praxis; policy frameworks, decision-making and practices surrounding climate action and hydrocarbon extraction; political economy and society-environment interactions; ideology and resource management; transformative pedagogy; community activism; community and stakeholder participation in decision-making and multi-level climate action.
+Dr Amanda Slevin is an environmental social scientist, educator and researcher who researches, teaches and writes about some of the most pressing challenges facing our socio-ecological world.
+Amanda's research centres on complex society-environment interactions and she is skilled in qualitative and mixed methods research.
+Her cutting-edge, policy- and practice- engaged research focuses on important issues such as multi-level climate action; climate breakdown and inequalities; energy conflicts and just transition; sustainability praxis; policy frameworks, decision-making and practices surrounding climate action and hydrocarbon extraction; political economy and society-environment interactions; ideology and resource management; transformative pedagogy; community activism; community and stakeholder participation in decision-making and multi-level climate action.

-Since her first contribution to research in 2003, Amanda's cutting edge research has consistently focused on complex social and environmental issues.
-For example, her Irish Research Council funded PhD (2009-2013, UCD) entailed the first academic, multi-level study of Irish state hydrocarbon extraction and its consequences for communities and wider society, analysed in the context of international political economy.
-Outputs from her doctral study include her monograph Gas, oil and the Irish state: Understanding the dynamics and conflicts of hydrocarbon management (2016, 2017, Manchester University Press), other publications and policy-engaged outputs such as expert advice on hydrocarbon extraction to Oireachtas Committees (2011-2018).
+Since her first contribution to research in 2003, Amanda's innovative and often interdisciplinary research has consistently focused on complex social and environmental issues.
+For example, ongoing interdisciplinary evidence synthesis research on development pressures and drivers of biodiversity change (Dec.
+2024 to present).
+Her Irish Research Council funded PhD (2009-2013, UCD) entailed the first academic, multi-level study of Irish state hydrocarbon extraction and its consequences for communities and wider society, analysed in the context of international political economy.
+Outputs from her doctral study include her monograph Gas, oil and the Irish state: Understanding the dynamics and conflicts of hydrocarbon management (2016, 2017, Manchester University Press), other publications on hydrocarbon extractivism and climate action, and policy-engaged outputs such as expert advice to Oireachtas Committees (2011-2018), and members of the NI Assembly and UK Parliament (2020 to present).

 Alongside her socio-ecological endeavours, Amanda has undertaken research on broader social, economic and political issues within contemporary society and was involved in ‘Generation What’, a pan-European research project on the views and experiences of nearly one million 18-34 year olds.
 Working with colleagues in UCD's School of Sociology, Amanda was part of the research team that analysed findings of the survey completed by over 33,000 young people in Ireland; she also provided analysis of the Irish findings in a RTÉ 2 documentary which was televised in October-November 2017.

 Amanda deliberately uses her expertise and skills to advance multi-level socio-ecological action, and alongside academic outputs, she often organises, co-organises and participates in community engagement events, writes accessible articles, engages in public debate via media interviews, and collaborates with myriad partners.
-Her track-record of impact encompasses about 200 outputs, incl. invited high-level inputs to climate and energy policy (UK, Irish and NI Governments); innovative student and stakeholder engagement like the award-winning ‘Creating our Vision for a Greener Future’; co-edited book ‘Addressing the climate crisis: Local action in theory and practice’(Palgrave MacMillan, 2022); her book ‘Gas, Oil and the Irish State’ (MUP, 2016, 2017) and associated public book launches attended by several hundred people.
+Her track-record of impact encompasses about 200 outputs, incl. invited high-level inputs to climate and energy policy (UK, Irish and NI Governments); innovative student and stakeholder engagement like the award-winning ‘Creating our Vision for a Greener Future’; her co-edited book ‘Addressing the climate crisis: Local action in theory and practice’(Palgrave MacMillan, 2022); her book ‘Gas, Oil and the Irish State’ (MUP, 2016, 2017) and associated public book launches attended by several hundred people.
+In 2023, Amanda was awarded the prestigious RSPB Medal on behalf of Climate Coalition Northern Ireland, in recognition of collaborations for nature and climate.

 Amanda's qualifications include her PhD in Sociology (UCD, 2013), MA and HDip in Adult and Community Education (both with first class honours, MU, 2006-8); BA Hons in Community Development (first class honours, LYIT, 2006).
 She completed postgraduate studies in 'Energy, Environment and Sustainable Development' with the University of Oslo (2010) and conducted primary research on Norwegian state hydrocarbon management while in Norway.
 She has also undertaken a wide range of professional training related to learning technologies, blended delivery, community leadership, youth work, advice and guidance.
 Amanda's professional experiences mirror her academic interests and she has previously worked in higher education institutions across the island of Ireland (National University of Ireland Galway, University College Dublin, Royal College of Surgeons in Ireland), adult and community education organisations (An Cosán Virtual Community College and Donegal Vocational Education Committee [Donegal ETB]), numerous community and voluntary sector groups.